 Polar bears are the most carnivorous member of the bear species.
 Other bear species are omnivorous but polar bears’ habitat is devoid of vegetation so their diet mostly consists of meat.
 They are the powerful and top predators of the arctic region.
 These gigantic bears are marine mammals and they spend most of their time on Arctic ice sheets.
 Their adaptations to harsh climate let them move across land, sea, and ice.
 We have researched and gathered the whole information on “What Do Polar Bears Eat” and list down the menu of Polar Bears Diet.

 - Primarily they eat meat and fats of seals.

 - They are opportunistic predators and when their staple diet becomes scarce they may go for other small animals, plants, and even human garbage too.

 1. What do Polar Bears Like to Eat

 The staple diet of these bears is mostly seal

-- The top most favorite prey of polar bear is seal.
+- The topmost favorite prey of polar bears is a seal.

 - Ringed seals

 - But they also like to have some other type of seals which includes:

 - Hooded seals